exmeschke/crafty-gridworld/README.md

 # Gridworld with Crafty.js

 Single player game where player works with robot to complete a series of tasks.

-Navigate using the arrow keys and 'X' triggers actions.
+Navigate using the arrow keys and press 'X' to triggers actions.

 The player has three types of individual tasks:
 1) Collect stationary resources